ERGO-Code/HiGHS/docs/src/guide/kkt.md

 # [Feasibilty and optimality](@id kkt)

-Mathematically, optimization problems have exact feasibilty conditions and, for continuous optimization problems, exact optimality conditions.
+Mathematically, continuous optimization problems have exact feasibilty and optimality conditions.
 However, since solvers cannot always satisfy these conditions exactly when using floating-point arithmetic, they do so to within tolerances.
-To the user, HiGHS interprets feasibilty and optimality tolerances in the same way for all classes of problem.
-However, internally, the HiGHS solvers use tolerances to determine feasibilty and optimality in different ways.
-This, together with internal problem scaling, can lead to solutions that are deemed optimal by a solver not satisfying the HiGHS "quality control" criteria and flagged up as non-optimal.
+As explored below, some solvers aim to satisfy those tolerances absolutely, and others aim to satisfy tolerances relative to problem data.
+When tolerances are satisfied relatively, they are not generally satisfied absolutely.
+The use of tolerances relative to problem data is not consistent across solvers, and can give a misleading claim of optimality.
+To achieve consistency, HiGHS reassesses the optimal solution claimed by such a solver in a reasonable and uniform manner.

 ### Optimality conditions

-To discuss tolerances, their use in different solvers, and how to assess the situation where solutions deemed optimal by a solver are flagged up as non-optimal by HiGHS, consider the standard form LP problem with ``n`` variables and ``m`` equations (``n\ge m``) that is assumed to have  an optimal solution.
+To discuss tolerances and their use in different solvers, consider the standard form linear programming (LP) problem with ``n`` variables and ``m`` equations (``n\ge m``).
 ```math
 \begin{aligned}
 \textrm{minimize}   \quad & c^T\! x        \\